 I suppose what makes it so annoying is due to the fact that we never expect to get scammed at an upscale restaurant, hotel, chic dress-shop nor charming café.
 We do expect it from a taxi driver but not from a private car service.
 We expect it from people who appear hungry or desperate but not from the elegant restaurant in Rome’s most prime locations.

 I had a friend who worked at one of the most upscale-looking restaurants directly on Piazza Navona.
 Her training as a waiter included a lesson in scamming tourists.
 The items on the menu were affordable but did not include any beverages.
 The beverage menu was never given and refused when requested.
 Beverages were priced outrageously high.
 There were also some menus hidden with higher prices on the daily specials in order to back up the higher bill in case anyone complained.
+I fell for this same scam while in Torino, where I paid more for an orange juice and coffee than for my entire meal.

 Fresh from the freezer…

 If you choose a restaurant on Piazza Navona, you will be happy to know that you will find the same dishes they serve you, in the frozen food section at the local supermarket.
 I made this mistake twice on my first trip to Rome.
 I ordered pasta al salmone each time at two different restaurants and got the same TV dinner.
-I actually thought that they shared the same kitchen.
+I actually thought that they shared the same kitchen since they were next to each other.
 It was not until I moved to Rome, that I was informed about the scam.
 Both restaurants had the appearance of an upscale restaurant and the prices to match.
 If you want to eat on a beautiful piazza and not get scammed, go to McDonald’s and get a bottle of water so you avoid the GMOs.
 Sip it as you drink in the beautiful surroundings, then find a tiny hidden street and eat at the first restaurant nestled there.
 Otherwise, look for Michelin or Slow Food recommendation stickers on the front entrance.
 Read Mangiare Bene, for a detailed guide at choosing a top restaurant in Italy.

 I first came to Rome when I was on tour with Hair-the musical.
 The entire cast, musicians and crew decided to eat at a restaurant near our hotel, which was in the middle of nowhere in Rome.
 Instead of being forever grateful due to the enormous amount of business that a group of forty hungry people had brought this anonymous restaurant, they greedily added one euro for every item on the bill.
 When I brought up the discrepancy, the waiter replied, “Oh yes, please excuse me”, pulling out his pen, as he changed the amounts of every item on the menu instead of the check.